HTTP-RPC/Kilo/README.md

 This guide introduces the HTTP-RPC framework and provides an overview of its key features.
 For additional information and examples, see the [wiki](https://github.com/gk-brown/HTTP-RPC/wiki).

 # Feedback
 Feedback is welcome and encouraged.
-If you have any questions, comments, or suggestions, let me know in the [discussion forum](https://gitter.im/HTTP-RPC/Lobby).
-You can also contact me directly via [email](mailto:gk_brown@icloud.com?subject=HTTP-RPC).
+Please feel free to [contact me](mailto:gk_brown@icloud.com?subject=HTTP-RPC) with any questions, comments, or suggestions.
 Also, if you like using HTTP-RPC, please consider [starring](https://github.com/gk-brown/HTTP-RPC/stargazers) it!

 # Contents
 * [Objective-C/Swift Client](#objective-cswift-client)